-While HRI offers diversification benefits (it has an average rolling 12-month beta of 0.84 over the last five years), this is less than that offered by some of its peers (for example, Edinburgh Investment Trust and North American Investment Trust).
+While HRI offers a strong diversification benefit (it has an average rolling 12-month beta of 0.84 over the last five years), this is less than that offered by some of its peers (for example, Edinburgh Investment Trust and North American Investment Trust).
 The primary cause is that HRI exhibited a greater sensitivity to the wider market during periods of market turmoil than many of its peers, as we have seen during 2022.
-This is likely may be due to the fact that Herald's process focuses on companies which can epitomise the perceived advantages of small cap investing - highly disruptive, nimble strategies which can offer potentially outsized growth potential.
-However, for similar reasons these can be at the forefront of investors' minds during a market sell off, be it due to their illiquidity, high valuations, or perceived likelihood of being more exposed to risk during periods where the market is risk-off.
+This is likely due to the fact that Herald's process focuses on companies which epitomise the advantages of small cap investing - highly disruptive, nimble strategies which can offer outsized growth potential.
+However, for similar reasons these tend to be at the forefront of investors' minds during a market sell off, be it due to their illiquidity, high valuations, or perceived likelihood of being more exposed to risk during periods where the market is risk-off.